-The musical alphabet plays a role here.
-Knowing the length of certain notes also plays an important role in this question.
 You need to know the time value of notes and also the key if you want to play the song properly, or if you want to communicate what you’re doing to other musicians.
-Here’s the simple answer:
+The simple answer is as follows:

 The difference between a key signature and a time signature is that a key signature indicates the order of sharps and flats in a piece of music, and a time signature tells you how many beats are in each measure as well as what note gets 1 full beat.